 Once the cat comes into contact with infective larvae, they travel to the small intestine where they hook onto the wall and mature.
 When they have reached maturity, they lay hundreds of eggs, which are passed out in the feces.
 Hookworm eggs can survive for a long period of time in the environment.

-Symptoms of hookworms vary depending on the severity of infection and the type of hookworm involved.
+Symptoms of hookworms vary depending on the severity of the infection and the type of hookworm involved.
 In some cats, no symptoms are apparent.
 When symptoms do appear, they typically include:

 Your veterinarian will be able to diagnose hookworm via fecal flotation.
 A stool sample from your cat is mixed with a liquid solution, any eggs present in the feces float to the top.
 These are collected and viewed under a microscope to determine the type (hookworm, roundworm etc) and a number of eggs present.